CharanReddy404/CharanReddy404/README.md

 - 👨‍💻 All of my projects are available at [https://linktr.ee/CharanReddy404](https://linktr.ee/CharanReddy404)

-- 💬 Ask me about **ReactJs, Redux, NodeJs, TypeScript, Javascript, Java, HTML, CSS**
+- 💬 Ask me about ** NextJs, ReactJs, Redux, NodeJs, TypeScript, Javascript, Java, HTML, CSS**

 - 📫 How to reach me **Charanlucky6143@gmail.com**